 Eric Ho salt challenge proves simple additives transform seasonal fruit

 The salinity modification

-Applying the felt like a violation of hardware best practices.
+Applying the Salt felt like a violation of hardware best practices.
 How much is too much?
 Overclocking a system requires precision; over-salting a melon just ruins lunch.
 I sprinkled it on, questioning the logic.
 It’s reminiscent of regional quirks, like how the Scots treat their porridge, where a single additive changes the entire profile.
 This was the moment of truth, the first boot-up after a risky firmware flash.

+Eric Ho salt challenge proves simple additives transform seasonal fruit